 Generally speaking, cameras will last anywhere from 5 years on up, keeping in mind the technology is only 20 years old.

-According to Security-Net, a new, current IP camera should last 2 NVR cycles.
+According to Dixon Security, good security cameras can last 10 years or even longer, although it is not recommended.
+A new, current IP camera should last 2 NVR cycles.
 An NVR cycle is typically between 3-5 years.

 As with cell phones and other video software, camera technology continues to improve year after year.